HOW TO CHOOSE A BREAST PUMP

 A manual or electric pump?

 Manual breast pumps are cheaper than electric models, quiet and handy for occasional expressing.
-But they can be hard work if used frequently, as you have to keep pumping the handle to create the vacuum.
+But they can be hard work if used frequently.
 Electric breast pumps are easier and more convenient to use, as the motor does the pumping for you.

 A single or double breast pump?

 A single electric breast pump is ideal for expressing from time to time.
-A double breast pump (which draws milk from both your breasts simultaneously) is more convenient for expressing regularly – whether for medical reasons or because you’ve returned to work.
+A double breast pump (which draws milk from both your breasts simultaneously) is more convenient for expressing regularly.

 2. Figure Out Your Needs